CodeSmile-0000011110110111/LunyScratch_Docs/Engine Notes/UnrealEngineNotes.md

 - UX
 - you work on a grid by default, so very welcome!
 - live-editing blueprints while in playmode, yeah!
+- looks good out of the box

 ### Cons

+- CRASH!!!
+Lots and lots of crashes, with loss of data :(
+  - ie edit some blueprint values while in playmode => prone to crash
+  - change a light? change a sound? change a setting? crash, crash, crash
+  - change a blueprint's base class? crash! (known issue since 2016 => won't fix)
+  - data isn't saved until you "save all", including newly imported assets!! => Unreal trains you to save, save, save ...

 - UX
 - Launcher and dialog windows pop up in the background, including things like "Do you want to .. ?
 YES/NO" which is confusing if that dialog is not shown to me.